 *The Award will be made at the Boardman Tasker Shortlisted Authors and Awards event at the Kendal Mountain Festival On-Line, at 7 to 9pm (UK time) on Saturday 20th November 2021.*

 To see the the incredible shortlist click here.

-The Boardman Tasker Award for Mountain Literature is proudly supported by Mountain Equipment.
+The Boardman Tasker Shortlisted Authors and Awards event is proudly supported by Mountain Equipment.